 Explain briefly the market demand for a solution: There is an opportunity for economic development and a hub for various transportation modalities to come to one place opens up various opportunity for the public sector and private sector.
 With more and more people moving to East Multnomah County, more students enrolled at Mount Hood Community College, more workforce development activity and more industrial business moving into the market, we want to create an equitable transportation hub that allows people to work, play and do business in our community.

-What resources will your organization commit to this project?
-(Data, access, staff time, dollars): East Metro Economic Alliance Executive Director Jarvez Hall will lead the project.
+What resources will you commit to a demonstration or pilot project?
+East Metro Economic Alliance Executive Director Jarvez Hall will lead the project.
 Transportion and Land Use chairs Steve Entenmen of Harper Houf Peterson Righellis Inc and Tim Brunner of Axis Design Group will round out the team.
 We have a cross functional task force, establish at the Economic Prosperity Forum that will also work on this.
 We cannot commit the staff time of our four cities (Fairview, Gresham, Troutdale and Wood Village) but I have reason to believe the cities would work with us.
 Their mayors are on our board and have encouraged us to move forward with this concept.